AnSrwn/Parkr/README.md

 * Python Version: 3.7.7

 ## Demo
-For the demo a 10 min trained model is included.
+A model trained with PPO is included.
+So far it has not learned much, it only drives in circles.

 1. Open the project in Unity.
 1. Select and open the scene 'ParkingLot' in the folder 'Scenes'.